jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Quick-Start-3.md

 //Destruct JingdongStorageService instance
 jss.destroy();
 ```
-Notification: see “Initialization” for more initialization contents of OSSClient.
+Notification: see "Initialization" for more initialization contents of OSSClient.

 ## Create Bucket